feinorgh/cdda-recoil-model/README.md

-# A Proposal for an Alternative Firearm Simulation Model for CDDA
+# A Proposal for a Refined Firearm Simulation Model for CDDA

 This is meant to be notes around ideas of physics based alternative models for recoil, noise, damage, automatic fire handling, and